Miguel Ferrer: Career

 In 2000, Ferrer was slated to appear in the CBS live television play of Fail Safe alongside his cousin George Clooney.
-Cast in the role of U.S. Air Force Colonel Cascio, Ferrer rehearsed the live production with the rest of the cast for three weeks and was featured in promotional materials for the teleplay, but had to drop out before the live broadcast due to a commitment to shoot a pilot for NBC named "Sheriff's Homicide" based on the James Ellroy book "My Dark Places."
+Cast in the role of U.S. Air Force Colonel Cascio, Ferrer rehearsed the live production with the rest of the cast for three weeks and was featured in promotional materials for the teleplay, but had to drop out before the live broadcast due to a commitment to shoot a pilot for NBC named Sheriff's Homicide based on the James Ellroy book My Dark Places.
 Ferrer was replaced in the role by John Diehl.
 The following year, Ferrer again played a medical examiner on the small screen, Dr. Garret Macy, in the television crime/drama series Crossing Jordan (2001–07).
 In August 2003, Ferrer made his New York stage debut in the off-Broadway production of The Exonerated.
 In 2004, Ferrer performed as the voice of the Heretic leader in the video game Halo 2.
 Ferrer took voice-over roles in the TV series Robot Chicken (2006) and American Dad!
 (2007).
-He played Jonas Bledsoe on NBC's Bionic Woman series and in 2009 also starred in another NBC series, Kings, as a military commander of Gath.
+He played Jonas Bledsoe on NBC's Bionic Woman series and in 2009 also starred in another NBC series, Kings as a military commander.

 Ferrer played Los Angeles Police Lieutenant Felix Valdez in the 2011 Lifetime police procedural drama, The Protector.
-Also, in 2011, he had a multiple-episode guest role on the final season of Desperate Housewives.
-Signed to a recurring role in NCIS: Los Angeles as Naval Criminal Investigative Service Assistant Director Owen Granger, Ferrer was promoted to a series regular for the fifth season on February 6, 2013.
+Also in 2011 he had a multiple-episode guest role on the final season of Desperate Housewives.
+Signed to a recurring role in NCIS: Los Angeles as Naval Criminal Investigative Service Assistant Director Owen Granger, Ferrer was promoted to a series regular for the fifth season in 2013.
 Ferrer continued working on NCIS: Los Angeles even after he was diagnosed with cancer.
 He also appeared in the 2013 film Iron Man 3 as the Vice President of the United States.
 Ferrer reprised his role of Albert Rosenfield in the 2017 revival of Twin Peaks.